ETH-PBL/Active-motion-capture-marker-deck/README.md

 ## Mentions

-This project was developed during the master thesis of Carl Friess, conducted under the center for Project Based Learning and the Institute of Integrated Systems in ETH.
+This project was developed during the master thesis of Carl Friess, conducted under the center for [Project Based Learning](https://pbl.ee.ethz.ch/) and the [Integrated Systems Laboratory](https://iis.ee.ethz.ch/research/research-groups/Digital%20Circuits%20and%20Systems.html) in ETH.